grrapport/MLB-Betting/README.md

 ModelTester.py - simulates the outcome of your bets and games.
 Right now it just runs off the fivethirtyeight.com prediction model

+GetTargetLines.py - Gets the lines you should be looking for to bet for the next days slate of games.
+You can change the advantage you're looking by editing the script.
+I recommend 7.5% for optimizing sharpness on the lines, but really, you will bet on around 2.5% of games using that strategy.
+You can go as low as 5% and be sharp, but not as often.

 The other .py files in the project are classes that get called from these two files.

 # Nomenclature, Variable Styling, and Design Decisions in project